Bike riding, bike commuting, bike delivering, bike…fishing?

 It’s no news that the Netherlands is a bike country.
-It is one of the main forms of transport and every household owns at least one bike (or 10).
-People go to work, carry their groceries, bike with their children (it doesn’t matter how many), move furniture and basically live with their bike.
-There is even a whole ‘do’s and don’ts‘ list when it comes to cycling in the Netherlands.
+It is one of the main forms of transport and virtually every household owns at least one bike — but usually more like 10.

 Bike fishing: what the heck is it?

-The rough number of bikes in Amsterdam is a whopping 881,000 (you heard that right) and each year Waternet (Amsterdam’s Water Authority), fishes between 12,000 and 15,000 bicycles from the canals.
-The reason?
-These bikes were either thrown in deliberately, or they end up in the canals due to the weather.
-And with all the storms and strong winds that accompany autumn and winter in this country, it is not hard to imagine this happening.
+The rough number of bikes in Amsterdam is a whopping 881,000 (you heard that right) and each year Amsterdam’s water authority fishes between 12,000 and 15,000 bicycles from the canals.

 Did you know that “bike fisherman” is a job?
 More importantly, have you ever seen one in action?
 Share with us in the comments!